14 Surprising Benefits of Banana

 Consuming banana may have some side effects like:

-• High potassium levels: Certain medicines consumed for heart disease and hypertension have the ability to raise potassium levels in the body.
+• High potassium levels: Certain medicines consumed for hypertension have the ability to raise potassium levels in the body.
 These include beta-blockers and diuretics.
 Therefore, those on medication are advised to consult a doctor before adding bananas to their diet.

 • Allergy: Those who are allergic to bananas may experience itching, swelling, hives, and wheezing in the throat and mouth.